jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-getcatalog-description"></a>

 ### ✏ Description:
-Directly get a Catalog value (a.k.a XMLs) from a player.
+Directly get a catalog value (i.e., XML data) for a player.

-The `CatalogReference` string consist of three parts: `<Category Type>,<Category Entry>,<Catalog Field Path>` separated by comma, whereas:
+The `CatalogReference` string consists of three parts: `<Category Type>,<Category Entry>,<Catalog Field Path>` separated by commas, where:
-- `<Category Type>`: The type of the catalog, which usually is the "seconds word" of the entry.
-Take `CBehaviorBuff` as example, it consist of three parts:
+- `<Category Type>`: The type of the catalog, which is usually the second word of the entry.
+Take `CBehaviorBuff` as an example — it consists of three parts:
   - `C` (Catalog)
   - `Behavior` (Type) `<-- This One`
   - `Buff` (Sub-Type)
   - The value is the second "Capitalised Word": `Behavior`.
 Similarly, `CAbilEffectInstant`, the value will be `Abil`, `CValidatorPlayerTalent` will be `Validator`.
 - `<Category Entry>`: The ID of the target Category. (`id="xxx"`)
 - `<Catalog Field Path>`: The field path of the targeted `<Category Entry>`.
-  - Nested level uses `.` for representation.
-If the target field is not `value="xxx", it need to be nested here as well.`
+  - Nested levels use `.` for representation.
+If the target field is not `value="xxx"`, it must also be nested.
   - Arrays uses `[n]` to specify the numeric order
   - If an entry can exist multiple times with different index such as `<Flags>`, use `[Index]`, such as `Flags[AllowSelfCast]`